ikucan/pykafarr/README.md

 #### Status:
 Functionality is still underdeveloped, however what is there is thought to work without known issues.
 Please add to the issue register or raise a pull request if you have anything specific in mind.
+<br/><br/>So far only tested with Python3 on Ubuntu but no known reason not to try other platforms.
 <br/><br/>_Valgrind_ reports no memory leaks.

 #### Example: